Torrance Memorial Breast Cancer Program

 diagnostic mammogram provides more thorough images of the area of concern.

-detailed images of the tissue inside the breast.
+to produce detailed images of the tissue inside the breast.

 Diagnostic mammography, ultrasound and breast MRI are all forms of breast